macs30122-winter24/final-project-runaway/Project Progress Report.md

 We have surveys categorized by themes, such as Freedom Indicators and Social Indicators, with each survey encompassing several subtopics.
 For instance, Freedom Indicators include a total of 9 subtopics, such as Appraisal of Freedom of Speech.
 To match the 19 keywords we chose, we selected 19 surveys in the following 8 themes: Social Conditions Evaluation, Social Policy Evaluation, Freedom Indicators, Rule of Law Indicators, Chief Executive Popularity, Government Popularity, Public Sentiment Index, and Trust and Confidence Index.
 Each surveys containing public opinion results on specific topics from Hong Kong citizens from 1993 to 2024.
 The original data volume is around 100,000.
 We conducted data cleaning and integration based on the time frame, reducing the data volume to under 30,000.

 ## 4. Data cleaning/wrangling

+### Data source #1 PORI survey data
+The scraped data are comments written in Cantonese, which needs further cleaning and parsing with existing Cantonese processing api.
+We'll use PyCantonese for parsing and sentimental analysis.

 ### Data source #2 PORI survey data
 (See testLCJ, test2017.ipynb, and testtrust_democracy.ipynb in the PORIHK-survey folder for data cleaning code)